-When a commercial truck is involved in a crash, the trucking company and its insurance company often deny fault, knowing they have teams of lawyers who can take steps to try pay as little as possible to people who were badly hurt.
+When a commercial vehicle is involved in a crash, the company and its insurance company often deny fault, knowing they have teams of lawyers who can take steps to try pay as little as possible to people who were badly hurt.
 They may send representatives to the hospital where a severely injured person is in intensive care to try negotiate a settlement with that person or a family member.
 This is truly a situation where you need a lawyer who has the experience needed to get you full compensation.

 Our lawyers have that experience.

 When we initially got involved in the case, the trucking company denied fault, which is not unusual.
-There was a dispute about whether our clients’ merged with the truck’s lane or whether the truck merged into our clients’ lane.
+There was a dispute about whether our clients’ car merged with the truck’s lane or whether the truck merged into our clients’ lane.

 We hired an accident reconstructionist to go out and piece together the forensic evidence at the scene.
-And through the use of skid mark evidence, tire tread evidence and additional evidence, we found that it was the semi truck that had impacted our clients’ car, causing it to spin out and go through the median.
+And through the use of skid mark evidence, tire tread evidence and additional evidence, we found that it was the 18-wheeler that had impacted our clients’ car, causing it to spin out and go through the median.

 After we were able to do the reconstruction, we hired an animationist to do an animation of the accident.
-With this, we were able to demonstrate how the accident occurred and ultimately resolved the case.
+With this, we were able to demonstrate how the collision occurred and ultimately resolved the case.
 Below is the animation.

 The video was that extra step needed to get a multi-million-dollar settlement.

 A woman driving a Prius was seriously injured when a semi-tractor driver rear ended her car on Route 521, on the Interstate 5 overpass, in Lakewood.
-The car was sent across traffic and crashed into the side of an oncoming pickup truck.
-The woman suffered a severe head injury, broken limbs and other injuries.
+The car was sent across traffic and crashed into the side of an oncoming pickup.
+The woman suffered a severe TBI, broken limbs and other injuries.
 She was transported to the hospital, where she was put in a medically induced coma, and had surgery.
 Another person who was in serious but stable condition was also transported to the hospital.
 The truck driver was arrested for DUI and vehicular assault.
 In addition to driving while intoxicated, investigators believe he was speeding when he hit the Toyota Prius from behind.

-Two men were injured when a semi truck broadsided a car at the intersection of Highway 19 and Highway 71 in Renville County.
+Two men were injured when a semi broadsided a car at the intersection of Highway 19 and Highway 71 in Renville County.
 A Volkswagen Beetle was traveling westbound on Highway 19 and then turned to go southbound on Highway 71.
 A Peterbilt traveling northbound on Highway 71 collided with the Volkswagon, injuring the car’s driver and a passenger.

 The number of traffic fatalities rose to 35,092 people, a 7.2% increase from 2014.
 This increase, though deviating slightly by category, shows traffic deaths rising in almost every category.

-A man from La Crescent was seriously injured in a crash with a Freightliner tanker truck and a dump truck.
+A man from La Crescent was seriously injured in a crash with a Freightliner tanker and a dump truck.
 He was driving a Honda Civic.
 The Freightliner tanker, Honda Civic and Sterling dump truck were all traveling southbound on Interstate 90 (I-90) when they collided.
 The collision happened at the I -90 Dresbach exit, milepost 274 in Winona County.
 The roads were dry.
 The State Patrol report characterized this crash as a rear-end collision, but did not provide details.
 This often means that there is some doubt as to what exactly happened.

 A crash between a 18-wheeler and two school buses has injured at least 72 people.
 The school buses were both stopped; the first to pick up students, and the second behind it.
 Both buses had flashing red lights operating and the “stop” signs extended.
-The semi truck ran into the back of the second school bus, pushing it into the second bus.
+The semi ran into the back of the second school bus, pushing it into the second bus.